Violent protests in Chicago after man shot dead by police

 Few details of the shooting were available other than a police statement which said that about 5:30 p.m. foot patrol officers saw a man “exhibiting the characteristics of an armed person.”

-Fred Walker, patrol chief of the Chicago police, told the New York Times and other media, that officers saw a bulge in his trousers that they believed to be a gun.
+Fred Waller, patrol chief of the Chicago police, told the New York Times and other media, that officers saw a bulge in his trousers that they believed to be a gun.
 When they approached the man, “He started flailing and swinging away, trying to make an escape.” and he said the man “reached for the gun.”

 The official statement from the Chicago police said, “an armed confrontation ensued resulting in an officer discharging his weapon and fatally striking the offender,” adding that they recovered a “gun and two ammunition magazines” at the scene.